roshith-balendran/iOS-Fundamentals/Animations.md

 # Animations

-### This is a detailed collection of all the animations that are available in Swift.
+### This is a detailed collection of all the animations that are used in Swift.

 ## UINavigationController